 Running a business (now in year 4 of owning it)

 I have worked at Luzio & Associates Behavioral Services since I graduated with my doctorate degree in psychology in 2005.
 I purchased the business when the previous owner retired in 2015 on the exact date of my ten year anniversary with the business (though this date was luck and not on purpose).

 I have been practicing psychology for well over a decade, but have only been running the business for four years.
-I have learned a great deal about what it takes to do this and have worked on making the business better, both for employees and for clients.
+Through the years, I have learned a great deal about what it takes to do this and have worked on making the business better, both for employees and for clients.

 Our business is very busy and successful and we have the opportunity to help many people in our local area deal with their struggles.
 Due to our desire to meet the needs of our growing client base, we have been growing with providers and office staff and dealing with the growing pains of such a successful business.